- Damon Runyon Physician-Scientist Training Award - NEW

 Copy of applicant’s appointment letter stating position title, description of start-up package and term of appointment.

 This should outline the applicant’s long-term vision and goals in the field of clinical cancer investigation and their future commitment to clinical/patient research.

 This should include education and training information, research and professional experience, a statement of board eligibility and a bibliography of the candidate.
 In the bibliography, (1) the candidate’s name must be highlighted for each entry, (2) original, peer-reviewed research articles must be listed separately and first, (3) and next list review articles, chapters, editorials, etc. (do not include presentations, abstracts, “in preparation” or “under review” articles).
 Also, the candidate should list up to five of their most important publications, providing a brief (1-2 sentences) annotation with respect to the importance of findings and the candidate’s role in the project.

 9. Applicant’s Accomplishments

 The applicant should list and describe his/her three most important professional accomplishments.

 10. Other Sources of Funding

 A list of all current and pending funding sources, and start-up funding (if applicable).
 Include the specific aims of each grant, the total amount of each grant, as well as the amount received each year, and the degree of overlap with the applicant’s proposal.
 (Please note: Scientific or budgetary overlap with other funded projects is not allowed.)

-The Mentor should (1) evaluate the applicant’s qualifications for the proposed research project, (2) assess his/her potential for successful independent research, (3) describe independence of applicant from the mentor and (4) must guarantee that the awardee is under no obligation to any industrial ties or obligations the Mentor may have.
+The Mentor should (1) evaluate the applicant’s qualifications for the proposed research project, (2) assess his/her potential for successful independent research, and (3) describe independence of applicant from the mentor.

 This should include (1) a biographical sketch, (2) a bibliography of recent publications (not to exceed two pages) and (3) a list of current and pending funding.